Aid Eligibility & Applying

 Submit the Free Application for Federal Student Aid for every year you want loans and/or work study.
 NECO’S FEDERAL CODE IS 002164.

 Graduate students applying only for federal student aid are not required to report parent information.
-If you consider your family “economically disadvantaged,” you may want to provide parent information on the FAFSA to be considered for the more favorable Health Professions Student Loan (HPSL), Loans for Disadvantaged Students (LDS), and NECO’s Fund For Education (FFE) Loan.
+If you consider your family “economically disadvantaged,” you may want to provide parent information to be considered for the more favorable Health Professions Student Loan (HPSL), Loans for Disadvantaged Students (LDS), and NECO’s Fund For Education (FFE) Loan.

 If you accept a Federal Direct Unsubsidized Loan, you must complete the loan’s master promissory note (MPN) found on the FSA website and the entrance counseling before funds can disburse.
 The Graduate PLUS Loan has a separate MPN.
 Entrance counseling results are used for both loans.